-A gong bath is a form of sound therapy where the gong is played in a therapeutic way to bring about healing; this can be done as a one to one or group treatment.
+A gong bath is a form of sound therapy where the gong is played in a therapeutic way to bring about emotional release, mind expansion and healing; this can be done as a one to one or group treatment.

 The term gong bath means that you are bathed in sound waves, there is no water involved, or clothes removed.

-Ideally you will experience the gong bath lying comfortably on your back on crash mats that I supply.
-You will need to bring along a blanket and a pillow.
+Ideally you will experience the gong bath lying comfortably on your back on yoga that you would usually bring along.
+You may wish to bring along a blanket and a pillow.

 All you have to do is lie comfortably and close your eyes and relax.
 I then begin by playing the gongs very softly, increasing the volume as the session progresses (the volume never gets unbearable as I am playing therapeutically).
 I change the playing technique frequently so there is no fixed rhythm which results in the brain not being able to follow and entrainment takes place.
 Entrainment is the changing of brainwave frequencies.

-Alpha brainwave state is achieved very quickly and is followed by the Theta brainwave state.
+Alpha brainwave state is achieved very quickly followed by the Theta brainwave state.

 Alpha waves are defined as brainwave frequencies between 8 and 12 Hz.
 Daydreaming, imagination and associative thinking are all part of alpha brainwave activity.
 Alpha waves are present in states of relaxation.